Van Der Woude Syndrome

 English

-.
+Bruce Abkes is an Otolaryngologist practicing medicine in Johnson City, Tennessee.
 Dr. Abkes is rated as an Advanced provider by MediFind in the treatment of Van Der Woude Syndrome.
-His top areas of expertise are Hyperparathyroidism, Parathyroid Hyperplasia, Familial Isolated Hyperparathyroidism, and Osteitis Fibrosa.
+He is also highly rated in 37 other conditions, according to our data.
+His clinical expertise encompasses Hyperparathyroidism, Familial Isolated Hyperparathyroidism, Osteitis Fibrosa, and Neonatal Severe Hyperparathyroidism.
+Dr. Abkes is board certified in American Board Of Otolaryngology.

 Languages Spoken: